 The Seventh Annual Summit on Regional Competitiveness

 Experts suggest that the Covid-19 pandemic has resulted in a decade’s worth of disruption in just six months across much of the Midwest this year.
 While this has increased the level of uncertainty, the social and economic forces driving interruptions in markets and value chains can serve as catalysts for societal and technological advancement.
 Our conversations will center on the state of trust in the global institutions that underpin our society, how the pandemic has accentuated the digital divide between urban and rural communities, and potential solutions to these concerns.
-Additionally, speakers will discuss the state of the economy, society’s increased reliance on technology and artificial intelligence in the workplace, and the growing importance of lifelong learning in the labor market.
+Additionally, speakers discussed the state of the economy, society’s increased reliance on technology and artificial intelligence in the workplace, and the growing importance of lifelong learning in the labor market.

 Vanessa Allen-McCloud loves education and is a tenacious community leader.
 Her tenacity is evidenced by the fact that after high school, she began taking college classes in the evening while working full-time and raising two daughters.
 Over the next ten years, despite the challenges of parenting, full-time work, and dedicated service to her church and community, she excelled in education and earned an Associate of Arts, Bachelor of Science, Master of Education, and, ultimately, her Doctorate of Educational Leadership in November 2013.